 The second menu allows us to specify all numerical parameters for the faults, blocks, and boundary blocks.
-This menu has different forms in programs EARTH and EARTH-3.
-There are the following three items in program EARTH.
+There are the following three items in this menu.

 1. FAULTS - to specify the values of fault parameters.
-You may select the desired fault by pressing <PgUp>, <PgDn>.
+You can select the desired fault by pressing <PgUp>, <PgDn>.
 The selected fault and its direction are marked on the screen by lightblue color.
 The menu for specification of the fault parameters contains the following windows.